Reliability of the Gospels

 Inspired by other stories

-'There are many myths that refer to gods visiting in human form, who then, for example, conceive a child.
+'There are many myths that refer to gods visiting in human form, who, for example, conceive a child.
 The story of Jesus is inspired by these.'

 No historical records